saisrikardumpeti/NewsHub/README.md

 pnpm install
 pnpm db:init        # Initialize database schema
-pnpm dev            # Start development server ./setup-cron.sh     # run the corn job for automatic fetching of new data pnpm add_articles   # Seed database with some articles this might take a while
+pnpm dev            # Start development server ./setup-cron.sh     # run the cron job for automatic fetching of new data pnpm add_articles   # Seed database with some articles this might take a while
 ```